evkx/evkx.github.io/content/models/nio/et5/ET5_Touring/_index.md

 Nio ET5 Touring has an all-wheel drive system supported by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at rear axle.

-The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 150 mm, and the max is 150 mm.

 ### Steering